benshrimpton/intern_test/README.md

 * CSS : Turn the square div into a TRIANGLE - doesnt matter how big or small or which way it faces, it just needs to be a TRIANGLE with a BLACK background.

-* JQUERY TEST : Type into the text field, when you click the button, write the value of the text field to the `#response` div.
-You can write this in pure JS/ES6 if you like.
+* JAVASCRIPT TEST : Type into the text field, when you click the button, write the value of the text field to the `#response` div.
+You can write this in pure JS if you like, but Jquery is included so cna be used.

 # When finished

-* Push your branch to GITHUB.
+* Create a pull request.

 # Before & after